This post was originally featured in January of 2014.

 7. Next I used a bunch of my leftover stains and stained them.
 After dry I applied a paste wax for protection.

-Quick, easy and cheap gift for that IPad lover.
+Quick, easy and cheap gift for that iPad lover.
 I use mine in the kitchen when I am trying a recipe and don’t want to print it out just yet.
+Wouldn’t it be awesome to have in the kitchen during all your holiday cooking and baking?
 I also make my kids use it when they are playing games so they won’t drop it.